 Although grateful to Garrison for his support and friendship, Douglass split with Garrison over his views on the constitution.
 Garrison saw the US constitution as a justification for slavery and publicly burnt it – angering even liberal supporters.
 Douglass took another, more pragmatic, view that the US constitution could be used to support the inherent equality of men and be used to help end slavery.
 Douglass felt that the lofty ideals of the opening declaration should be incorporated into the abolitionist movement.

 “We hold these truths to be self-evident, that all men are created equal…”

 Frederick Douglass once met with the radical abolitionist John Brown, but disproved of his plan for an armed rebellion, fearing it would inflame public opinion.

 During the Civil War, Douglass actively supported the Union war effort – hoping that the war would see the end of slavery.
 He campaigned for African Americans to be allowed to engage in the fight for freedom, and Douglass later served as a recruiter for African Americans into the Union army.
 Douglass was delighted with Lincoln’s Emancipation Proclamation of 1863, writing of the event:

 “..we were watching … by the dim light of the stars for the dawn of a new day … we were longing for the answer to the agonizing prayers of centuries.”

-In 1865, after the civil war, the 14th and 15th Amendment to the US constitution were passed providing in law, equal citizenships and equal rights for all men, regardless of colour.
+In 1865, just after the civil war, the 14th and 15th Amendment to the US constitution was passed providing in law, equal citizenships and equal rights for all men, regardless of colour.

 – The Life and Times of Frederick Douglass (1892), Part 2, Chapter 12: Hope for the Nation